Buying a home is a major expense – and a major debt. It’s said it’s the biggest purchase you’ll make in your life.

 Quick Tip: Right now mortgage rates are very low, so if you are wanting to pay off your mortgage quicker, consider refinancing.
 Just click here to see how much you can save.

-For those who aren’t looking to change the terms of their mortgage loan, such as refinancing to a lower interest rate or converting a 30-year loan to a 15-year loan, there are a few ways you can put a dent in the principal and lowers the amount of interest paid in the following months and years.
+For those who aren’t looking to change the terms of their mortgage loan, such as refinancing to a lower interest rate or converting a 30-year loan to a 15-year loan, there are a few ways you can put a dent in the principal and lower the amount of interest paid in the following months and years.

 While some folks claim that paying down the principal reduces the mortgage interest available to deduct on your federal tax return if you itemize, in the long run, you’ll still come out ahead.
 Take into consideration that your tax liability will likely increase incrementally if you’re already in the middle of paying off your mortgage.